tbn-org/dsp-drm/README.md

 # DSP to serve feeds for applicaster

-The DSP API provides the folowing APIS
+The MSM API provides the folowing APIS

 1. playlist
 2. Media
 3. appconfig
+4. Account
+5. Search

 # Building a deploying using cdk